-Greystone Park Psychiatric Hospital - Real Morris Plains Haunt
+Greystone Park Psychiatric Hospital - Morris Plains NJ Haunted Place

 The Greystone Park Psychiatric Hospital in Morris Plains dates back to 1876 and was originally built to alleviate overcrowding at the state's only other asylum in Trenton.
 At one point, the hospital held over 7,000 patients, its most famous, songwriter Woody Guthrie.
 Guthrie suffered from Huntington's disease and stayed at the hospital in the late 1950s.
 The building features over 675,000 square feet and is known to be quite haunted.
 Many say that it is haunted by the patients that once called the asylum the home.
 The underground tunnels connected various buildings and were used to transport patients, and they are extremely creepy.
 Many witnesses feel as though they're being watched while there, never able to get out fast enough.

 2 out of 2 found this review helpful